kmbn/commandlist/README.md

 7. `python run.py` (or `python3 run.py` if you have a separate Python 3 installation).

 ## Usage
+After completing the setup steps, open a browser and navigate to `http://localhost:5000/`.
 Excepting navigation links, the form at the bottom of the page is the only pint of interaction.
 Use it to add tasks or give commands:
 - Add a task: just type it and press enter
 - Delete a task: type c and its number (i.e., `c2`)